 Work will be assessed in class and challenges will be signed off as you complete them.
-The more challenges you can achieve, the more credits you will earn to work towards a Gold Certificate.
+The more challenges you can achieve, the more credits you will earn to work towards a qualification.
 There is no exam attached to this course.

-Youth Award will be by invite only from Miss McGahan.
+Life Skills will be by invite only from Miss McGahan and Miss Woods.

-There is no set homework attached to the Youth Award course
+There is no set homework attached to the Life Skills course.

 - Good organisational skills

 - Enthusiasm

 - Willingness to learn

+- Keen to learn about a range of topics